 Cities across the world are setting out plans to increase the availability and frequency of public transport to tackle environmental and societal challenges.
 However, a key challenge remains in ensuring public transport is accessible and inclusive for all in society.

-The main objective of INCLUSION is to understand, assess and evaluate the accessibility and inclusiveness of transport solutions in European prioritised areas.
-The project is identifying gaps and needs in order to propose and experiment with a range of innovative and transferable solutions.
+The main objective of INCLUSION was to understand, assess and evaluate the accessibility and inclusiveness of transport solutions in European prioritised areas.
+The project identified gaps and needs in order to propose and experiment with a range of innovative and transferable solutions.
 Accessible and inclusive public transport for all and especially for vulnerable categories is key to ensure equity of transport and social inclusion.

-INCLUSION brings together transport operators, transport bodies and research organisations from across Europe.
-Innovative mobility solutions will be tested in six Pilot Labs around Europe: Rhein-Sieg (Germany), the Cairngorms National Park (Scotland), Florence Metropolitan Area (Italy), Flanders region (Belgium), Barcelona conurbation (Spain), and Budapest (Hungary).
-These case studies will help to boost the transferability of best practice approaches across Europe.
+INCLUSION brought together transport operators, transport bodies and research organisations from across Europe.
+Innovative mobility solutions were tested in six Pilot Labs around Europe: Rhein-Sieg (Germany), the Cairngorms National Park (Scotland), Florence Metropolitan Area (Italy), Flanders region (Belgium), Barcelona conurbation (Spain), and Budapest (Hungary).
+These case studies helped boost the transferability of best practice approaches across Europe.

 Find out more on the results of the impact evaluations and cross-case analysis conducted in the different "reference scenarios" across the EU here.

 INCLUSION's Evaluation of findings and transferability potential at European level is available online here

 The project ran from October 2017 until December 2020.